Southern Region, NY Land for Sale

 Southern Region, NY Land Information

-LandWatch features thousands of rural property, ranches, farms and hunting land for sale in New York's Southern region, including hunting and fishing properties, cabins, land for sale and land auctions.
-Based on total acres, New York's Southern region has the most land listings and ranches for sale in the state on LandWatch.
-Internal data from LandWatch records more than $9 billion of rural property, ranches, farms and hunting land for sale in New York's Southern region.
-With thousands of properties and rural land for sale in the area, this represents over 107,000 acres of rural land and property for sale.
+LandWatch lists thousands of farms, ranches and other rural acreage for sale in the Southern region of New York, including farms, ranches, land for homesites, land auctions and more.
+Based on total acres, New York's Southern region has the most rural land listings for sale in the state on LandWatch.
+LandWatch data lists over $12 billion of land listings and ranches for sale in New York's Southern region.
+With thousands of properties and rural land for sale in the area, this comprises a combined 127,503 acres of land for sale.
 The average price of land and ranches for sale here is $1.7 million.
 You can also search LandWatch to find local real estate agents who specialize in land and rural retreats in New York's Southern region.
-Sign up, too, for our land-for-sale email alerts to be notified when new listings matching your search criteria come onto the market in the Southern region of New York!
-Visit LandWatch's New York land for sale page to browse more listings for sale throughout the Empire State.
+Also, sign up for our land-for-sale email alerts to be notified when new listings matching your search criteria come onto the market in New York's Southern region!
+Visit LandWatch's New York land for sale page to browse more listings for sale throughout New York.

 The Southern region of New York is home to New York City, the most populated city in the country, but just north of New York City the region offers large state park areas, mountains, and lakes for nature lovers to benefit from.